 The trail was originally marked with a white diamond-shaped marker on which was printed in blue the letters "NPT," as depicted in the graphic to the right.
 Today, however, standard blue DEC trail markers mark the trail for its entire length.
 Water is abundant along the trail and there is a wealth of natural campsites.
 During the summer tourist season, accommodations are available at road crossings, but reservations are suggested.
 It is advisable to carry a lightweight 2-man tent in the summer, as any given lean-to may be filled to capacity, and rain may overtake the hiker at any time.

 With several highway crossings, the trail lends itself well to sectional walking, so end-to-end walking in one trip is not required.
 The Adirondack Mountain Club publishes the definitive guidebook Northville-Placid Trail and Map, 4th Edition.
 Available from most major bookstores and directly from the ADK, the 136 page guide contains detailed trail information and a topographic map (also available separately ).
+ADK is currently (fall 2014) working on a new edition of the Northville-Placid Trail guide; in conjunction, National Geographic will publish a companion N-P Trail map.

 Among the highlights of the trip is a foot suspension bridge over the West Branch of the Sacandaga River at Whitehouse, and Adirondack French Louie’s old fireplace in the West Canada Lakes Wilderness.
 Farther north on the trail is a pretty walk beside Long Lake, which leads to the wild Cold River area.
 Here the trail passes the site of former Adirondack hermit Noah John Rondeau’s old camp and "Town Hall".
 Duck Hole and Wanika Falls are also sure to leave the hiker with lasting memories.